This purpose of this page is to provide information for Health Care Professionals:

 - Wishing to refer a patient to any of the services provided by Cransley Hospice.

 - Wishing to access an education programme provided by the End of Life Practice Education Team.

 Referrals to the Service

-Cransley Hospice accepts referrals for patients aged 18 and over who live in North Northamptonshire who have complex care needs and who are suffering from life limiting illness when cure is no longer possible.
+Cransley Hospice accepts referrals for patients aged 18 and over who live in North Northamptonshire who have complex care needs and who are suffering from a progressive life limiting illness when cure is no longer possible.